bufbuild-ru/docs/docs/reference/cli/buf/plugin/update/index.md

 ### Description

-Fetch the latest digests for the specified plugin references in buf.yaml.The first argument is the directory of the local module to update.
+Fetch the latest digests for the specified plugin references in buf.yaml.

+The first argument is the directory of the local module to update.
 Defaults to "." if no argument is specified.

 ### Flags